anusha1207/TARCC-Alzheimers/README.md

   - EDA, pandas profiling for visualization
   - Kmodes Analysis, clustering, elbow method with visualizations
   - Feature selection using P-values and Random Forest Classfier Feature Importances
-  - Prepping Data for modeling (consists of various csv data sets as checkpoints and further analysis)
+  - Prepping Data for modeling (consists of various csv data sets as checkpoints and further analyses)
   - Interpret the data - selecting top features that are highly important and correlated to our target variable
   - Execute and evaluate the machine learning model